10 ways to boost your fundraising - The Lily Foundation

 7. Hold a car boot sale

 Who doesn’t need to declutter now and again?
-Perhaps this is the perfect time to clear out those unwanted household items, books, clothes etc and take them along to the local car boot sale.
+Perhaps this is the perfect time to clear out those unwanted household items, books, clothes and so on and take them along to the local car boot sale.
 To boost your potential revenue, encourage your friends and family to donate their unwanted items too – many will be glad of the opportunity to clear some space.

 8. Arrange a quiz night